pursuit-curriculum/unit-full-stack-web-development/express-rest-delete-update/lesson-notes/README.md

 ## Delete

+- Return to your `bookmarks` app.
+(If your app is not working, you may clone down [the previous complete build and work from there](https://github.com/pursuit-curriculum-resources/bookmarks-express-demo/tree/middleware)).

 | Action  |      URL       | HTTP Verb |    CRUD    |    Description    |
 | :-----: | :------------: | :-------: | :--------: | :---------------: |
 | Destroy | /bookmarks/:id |  DELETE   | **D**elete | Delete a bookmark |